 When are mentors available?

 ECM mentors are available during the academic year when classes are in session.
 They arrange contact with you based onboth of your individual schedules.

 How long does it take to get a response?

 The mentor will call you within 48-72 hours.
 If you have difficulty with the request form, or if you are not contacted within 72 hours, please call 603-862-3823.

 What kind of support and help can I expect?

 During your first phone call with your mentor, you will work together to determine your next steps.
 Contact may be via email, phone, or in person.

 Is confidentiality respected?

-Mentors respect confidentiality unless a student discloses that they may harm themselves or somebody else.
+Mentors respect confidentiality unless you disclose that you may harm yourself or someone else.